ocularminds/binpay-gcp/README.md

 ### Integration Testing
 Simulate end-to-end transaction scenarios:

-Initiate a payment request from the Django service.
+Initiate a payment request from the Initiator service.
-Verify the Flask service processes the payment and logs transactions in Firestore.
+Verify the Processor service processes the payment and logs transactions in Firestore.
-Simulate a failure in the Flask service and validate rollback behavior.
+Simulate a failure in the Processor service and validate rollback behavior.

 CI/CD
 1. Set Up CI/CD Pipeline